Shadow-Klr/Shadow-Klr/README.md

 ### 🧠 About Me
 🌱 Currently diving deep into **C programming, algorithms & problem solving**
 🎯 Preparing to join **42** and level up my coding journey
-⚡ I love challenges, clean code, and learning by building cool stuff
+⚡ I love challenges and learning by my own or peer to peer

 ---